 4a.
-Use: Total Votes: 13; Pass-13; No Pass-0; 4b.
-Usability: Total Votes: 13; H-2; M-11; L-0; I-0 Rationale
+Use: Total Votes: 13; Pass-13; No Pass-0

+4b.
+Usability: Total Votes: 13; H-2; M-11; L-0; I-0

-- This measure is being used for accountability (i.e., CMS Payment Program for accountability and reimbursement) and public reporting (i.e., quality improvement within ACR registries). - This measure has created more standardization for carotid imaging results while supporting increased communications between radiologists and referring physicians. - The Standing Committee did not identify potential harms. - The Standing Committee did not have any concerns regarding use or usability. - 5.
-Related and Competing Measures - No related or competing measures were noted. - 6.
+- This measure is being used for accountability (i.e., CMS Payment Program for accountability and reimbursement) and public reporting (i.e., quality improvement within ACR registries). - This measure has created more standardization for carotid imaging results while supporting increased communications between radiologists and referring physicians. - The Standing Committee did not identify potential harms. - The Standing Committee did not have any concerns regarding use or usability.

+5. Related and Competing Measures

+- No related or competing measures were noted. - 6.
 Standing Committee Recommendation for Endorsement: Yes-12; No-0 - 7.
-Public and Member Comment - The measure developer submitted a comment that provided additional validity testing for the Standing Committee to consider during the post-comment meeting. - During the post-commenting period, the Standing Committee reviewed this information, determined that the measure did meet the validity criterion, and passed the measure on validity. - 8.
-Consensus Standards Approval Committee (CSAC) Vote: Yes-10; No-0 (November 30, 2021): Endorsed - The CSAC upheld the Standing Committee's decision to recommend the measure for endorsement. - 9.
-Appeals: No appeals were received.
+Public and Member Comment - One comment was received from the measure developer providing additional validity testing for the Standing Committee to consider during the post-comment meeting.